ry4ng/hash-generator/README.md

 Successfully saved match.
 ```

-Locate the .txt file (different each time) and you will find the following text:
+Locate the .txt file, if `--log` was chosen this file will contain all the previous hex/hash pairs.
+You may need to run a search on the file for the target hash.
+Example contents of .txt file:

 ```
 Hash-gen matches.Matched On Int: 500